Midtrans/Midtrans-Magento2/README.md

 ## How to online refund transaction

-You can request refunds either in the [Midtrans Dashboard](https://dashboard.midtrans.com/transactions) or in the Magento admin.
+You can request refunds either from the [Midtrans Dashboard](https://dashboard.midtrans.com/transactions) or from the Magento admin.
 After a refund is issued, it cannot be cancelled or undone.
 Before you trigger this request, make sure that the refund amount and any other details are correct.
-The online refund function is available only for payment method gopay and credit card.
+The online refund feature is available for payment method gopay and credit card.

-If you make a refund in the Midtrans Dashboard, a Refund notification is sent to Magento, set transaction state to CLOSE and for now is not created the credit memo.
+If you make refund from the Midtrans Dashboard, Refund notification is sent to Magento, set transaction state to CLOSED and for now is not created the credit memo.

 ### Request refund from Magento Admin:

 1. Log in to your Magento admin panel.
 2. In the menu, go to **Sales** > **Orders**.
 This opens the order overview page.
-3. Click on the order you want to refund.
+3. Click on the **order** you want to refund.
-4. In the **Order list View** left-hand navigation sidebar, click **Invoices**tab.
+4. In the **Order list View** left-hand navigation sidebar, click **Invoices** tab.
-5. In the invoice list page, selected the order. click the view button on invoice you need to request online refund.
+5. In the **invoice list page**, selected the **order**. click the **view button** on invoice you need to request online refund.
 6. Click **Credit Memo** on the top-right corner of the page.
 7. In the **New Memo for Invoice** page, scroll down to the **Refund Totals** section.
 8. In this section, you can request online **Refund** or **Refund Offline**.
     *   **Refund:** This option will request refund Online to Midtrans, Midtrans automatically send refund notification and changes order status to **Closed** from notification.
     *   **Refund Offline**: An offline refund does not trigger request refund to midtrans it’s only refund in Magento side.
 You need to take action and carry out the refund manually from Midtrans dashboard.After a refund operation, the order status changes to **Closed**.
 This order status change is controlled by the Magento system.

-    The order status change does not mean that the refund was carried out successfully on Midtrans side.
-If the transaction status in Midtrans dashboard changes to **REFUND**, then the refund went through successfully
+    The status change may not mean that the refund has carried out successfully on Midtrans side.
+When the transaction status in Midtrans dashboard changes to REFUND, then the refund went through successfully

->Info: When refund process and the Magento dashboard show message `Midtrans Error (412): Transaction status cannot be updated.` The message occurs when do a refund before the transaction_status is settlement

 #### Get help

 * [General Documentation Midtrans](http://docs.midtrans.com)